karras2/cohplex-v2/README.md

 Then, you have to use the database users: `use users`

-Create statement for the accounts table :
+Create statement for the accounts table:

 ```
 CREATE TABLE `acc` (